LaszloFeher-XP/XP-Farm_Simple_Fun_238_Tennis_Game_Points/README.md

 ### 2. Checking second scores
 As a User
-I want to check the first scores
+I want to check the second scores
-So that create logic for checking first part
+So that create logic for checking second part

 #### Scenarios

 #### 4. feat
-Given the score which is 0-15
+Given the score which is love-15
-When the first part of the score is checked
+When the second part of the score is checked
 Then value is 1

 #### 5.
-Given the score which is 0-30
+Given the score which is love-30
-When the first part of the score is checked
+When the second part of the score is checked
 Then value is 2

 #### 6.
-Given the score which is 0-40
+Given the score which is love-40
-When the first part of the score is checked
+When the second part of the score is checked
 Then value is 3

+### 3. Checking complex scores
+As a User
+I want to check the complex scores
+So that create logic for checking the whole part

+#### Scenarios

+#### 7.
+Given the score which is 15-40
+When the whole part of the score is checked
+Then value is 4

+#### 8.
+Given the score which is 30-love
+When the whole part of the score is checked
+Then value is 2

+#### 9.
+Given the score which is 15-all
+When the whole part of the score is checked
+Then value is 2

+#### 10.
+Given the score which is 30-all
+When the whole part of the score is checked
+Then value is 4

+#### 10.
+Given the score which is 40-all
+When the whole part of the score is checked
+Then value is 6

 # Setting up the environment